IsenGrim613/dbsetup-junit5-annotations/README.md

     * Eg. `@DbSetupOperation Operation myOperation0`

 The `@DbSetupOperation.order` variable takes precedence if both are available.

+If there are multiple data sources, the `sources()` field can be used to define which data source that this operation will be launched on.

+Requirements:

 * Annotation target: field only<sup>[#](#fields-only)</sup>
 * Target must return or be of `com.ninja_squad.dbsetup.operation.Operation` type